AlgyJr/ios_guides/Registering-for-Keyboard-Events.md

 NSNotificationCenter.defaultCenter().addObserver(self, selector: "keyboardWillHide:", name:UIKeyboardWillHideNotification, object: nil)
 ```

-### Step 3: Add the Views You Want to Move When the Keyboard Appears.
+### Step 2: Add the Views You Want to Move When the Keyboard Appears.

 In this use case, we want to move several views the same offset amount when the keyboard is shown.
 To avoid having to animate each view individually, we can contain all the views inside another view.

 - [Add the superview](https://guides.codepath.com/ios/Creating-Nested-Views#step-1-add-the-parent-view).
 - [Add the subviews](https://guides.codepath.com/ios/Creating-Nested-Views#step-2-nest-the-child-views).

-### Step 4: Create Outlets For the Views You Want to Offset.
+### Step 3: Create Outlets For the Views You Want to Offset.

 - Create an outlet for the **fieldSuperview**.
-Drag from fieldSuperview in the Document Outline to your ViewContoller swift file.
+Drag from fieldSuperview in the Document Outline to your ViewController swift file.
 ![Create outlet for fieldSuperview](http://i.imgur.com/maYqgkO.gif)

-### Step 5: Define Variables
+### Step 4: Define Variables

 Near the top of the ViewController, where you create outlets, define variables for the initial y position of the text field and the offset amount.